RoMa v2: Harder Better Faster Denser Feature Matching: Method

 During training, we empirically observed that predictions tend to have a small, but noticeable, sub-pixel bias (typically around $\pm 0.1$ pixels in resolution $640\times 640$).
-At first this seemed like a data issue, but through plotting this bias over the course of training we found that it appears almost random, see \Cref{fig:before-ema}.
-As the bias is seemingly uncorrelated over the course of training, a simple way to fix it is to simply use an Exponential Moving Average (EMA)\footnote{See~\citet{izmailov2018averaging} for discussion regarding different variants.}.
+At first, this seemed like a data issue, but after plotting this bias over the course of training we found that it appears almost random, see \Cref{fig:before-ema}.
+As the bias is seemingly uncorrelated over the course of training, a simple way to fix it is to use an Exponential Moving Average (EMA)\footnote{See~\cite{izmailov2018averaging} for discussion regarding different variants.}.
 We found a decay factor of $\alpha=0.999$ to work well empirically.
 After applying this remedy, we find that the bias in both orientations is substantially diminished, see \Cref{fig:after-ema}.
+We also find improved accuracy, see \Cref{tab:ema}.